 - 1. Upon closure of the commercial menhaden fishery, an incidental catch fishery will be in effect as follows: - a.
-Possession limit: - (1) 6,000 pounds/vessel/day for non-directed and small-scale gears. - (2) 12,000 pounds/vessel/day for two commercially licensed individuals harvesting from the same vessel, fishing stationary multi-species gear. - b.
-Gear Types: - (1) Non-directed: Anchored/stake gillnets, trawls, fyke nets, and floating fish traps. - (2) Small-scale: Cast nets, pots, hook and line, hand lines, trammel nets, and bait nets. - (3) Stationary multi-species: Anchored/stake gillnets, floating fish traps, and fyke nets. - E. Commercial vessel reporting requirements: - This section does not apply to small scale fisheries as defined in § 3.22.2(D)(1)(b) of this Part, or floating fish. - 2.
-Any fisher intending to engage in the commercial menhaden fishery in the Management Area shall notify the DLE at (401) 222-3070 prior to taking or possessing menhaden.
-At the time that a fisher advises the DLE of his/her intent to harvest menhaden, the DLE shall notify said fisher of any
+Possession limit: - (1) 6,000 pounds/vessel/day for non-directed and small-scale gears.

+(2) 12,000 pounds/vessel/day for two commercially licensed individuals harvesting from the same vessel, fishing stationary multi-species gear.

+b.
+Gear Types:

+- (1) Non-directed: Anchored/stake gillnets, trawls, fyke nets, and floating fish traps. - (2) Small-scale: Cast nets, pots, hook and line, hand lines, trammel nets, and bait nets. - (3) Stationary multi-species: Anchored/stake gillnets, floating fish traps, and fyke nets.

+E. Purse seine reporting requirements:

-- modification which may have been established in the possession limit for menhaden. - 3.
+- 1. Any fisher intending to engage in the commercial menhaden fishery in the Management Area shall notify the DLE at (401) 222-3070 prior to taking or possessing menhaden.
+At the time that a fisher advises the DLE of his/her intent to harvest menhaden, the DLE shall notify said fisher of any modification which may have been established in the possession limit for menhaden. - 2.
 Each person engaging in the commercial menhaden fishery shall contact the DEM at (401) 423-1940 at the end of each day to report the area fished and the amount of menhaden in possession by the fisher in pounds. - F. Prohibition on the harvesting of menhaden for reduction processing: The taking of Menhaden for reduction (fish meal) purposes is prohibited in Rhode Island waters.
-A vessel will be considered in the reduction (fish meal) business if any portion of the vessel's catch is sold for reduction. - G. No person may transfer or attempt to transfer at sea, from one vessel to another, any finfish identified in these regulations. - H. Possession limit compliance: It shall be unlawful for any commercial menhaden operation to land more than one possession limit per day.
+A vessel will be considered in the reduction (fish meal) business if any portion of the vessel's catch is sold for reduction. - G. No person may transfer or attempt to transfer at sea, from one vessel to another, any finfish identified in these regulations. - H. Possession limit and landing limit compliance: It shall be unlawful for any purse seine operation and/or company to land more than one possession limit and/or landing limit per day.